 The default_softTap debug configuration file is updated in v2.0.
 Therefore, you cannot use the default_softTap generated with v1.1 with v2.0.
 If you are using v2.0, you need to remove the old default_softTap debug configuration from your Eclipse project and import the v2.0 one.
-See Appendix: Import the Debug Configuration on page 99 for instructions.
+See Appendix: Import the Debug Configuration on page 136 for instructions.
+Importing the Debug Configuration is not applicable if you are using Efinity RISC-V Embedded Software IDE as the IDE generates the debug configuration during the import project wizard.